[Skip to Downloads][Return to NES Stuff]

 Instructions

-- Download the QBASIC client for CopyNES (from official site linked below) and extract it to a convenient directory, being sure to restore the directory structure.
+1. Download the original QBASIC client for CopyNES and extract it to a convenient directory, being sure to restore the directory structure.

-- Download the CopyNESW client and extract it into the COPYNES directory.
+2. Download the CopyNESW client and extract it into the COPYNES directory, restoring subdirectories.
+You should be prompted to overwrite CNRAM.BIN - do so.

-- Run COPYNESW.EXE.
+4. Run CopyNESW.exe.
 The menu should appear with only a small number of options enabled.

-- Upon pressing 'OK' (and each time you start the program), a version detection dialog should appear for about a second.
+6. Upon pressing 'OK' (and each time you start the program), a version detection dialog should appear for about a second.
 If you are using an older CopyNES (with version 1 BIOS), the delay will be longer (3 seconds) and the 'Microbug' option will be disabled.
-If you receive a warning about bidirectional communication, change your parallel port settings in your BIOS - ECP mode is supported (assuming your parallel port is compliant), though EPP mode may also work.
+If you are using parallel port mode and receive a warning about bidirectional communication, change your parallel port settings in your BIOS and enable ECP mode.

 Links